Geer tube: Geer's solution

 One enormous advantage of the Geer system is that it could be used with any of the proposed color television broadcasting systems.
 CBS was promoting a "field sequential" system at 144 frames per second that they intended to display with a mechanical color filter wheel.
 This same signal could be displayed on a Geer tube by sending each successive frame to a different gun, in turn.
 RCA's "dot sequential" system could also be shown by de-multiplexing the signals and sending all three color signals to each of the appropriate guns at the same time.
-B&W signals could be displayed by sending the same signal, muted by 1/3, also to all three guns at the same time.
+B&W signals could be displayed by sending the same signal, muted by 1/3, and also to all three guns at the same time.

-Getting the electron beam to hit the correct pyramid, and not surrounding ones, was a major problem for the design.
+Getting the electron beam to hit the correct pyramid, and not the surrounding ones, was a major problem for the design.
 The beam from an electron gun is normally circular, so when it was aimed at a triangular target, some part of the beam normally went past the target pyramid and hit others on the screen.
 This results in overscan, causing the image to be blurry and washed out.
 The problem was particularly difficult to solve because the angle between the beam and faces changed as the beams scanned the tube – pyramids near the gun would be hit at close to a right angle, but ones at the opposite side of the tube were at an acute angle.
 Considering that each gun was offset from the CRT's main axis, it was necessary to make major geometrical corrections to the raster geometry during the scan.